akobr/mono.me/docs/42for.net/platform/overview.md

 Try AI to detect anomalies in your ecosystem. <Badge type="warning" text="under the development" />
 :::

-## Scheduler
+## Scheduler & Initiator

-The last actor for managing time-based and recurrent jobs.
-It can be handy when you have many of them and want to describe smaller units than just responsibilities (satellites) in the ecosystem.
-Imagine how convenient it is to know: *what and when is running per each customer?*
+The last actor for not only managing time-based and recurrent jobs, but it is the heart of event-driven part of the ecosystem.
+It can be handy when you have many of background jobs and want to describe smaller units than just responsibilities (satellites) in the ecosystem.
+Imagine how convenient it is to know: *what and when is running per each customer or user?*

 The scheduler uses a more granular view of responsibilities, called units.
-These units represent jobs; each job can be triggered at any desired time controlled by CRON expression.
+These units represent jobs and events.
+Each job can be triggered at any desired time controlled by CRON expression, or is described by how the event is triggered.
+E.g. event in data storage, new file in sFTP, or a received message on a communication channel.

 <div id="tooltip-modal" class="modal">